 In 2015, Ginsburg sided with the majority in two landmark Supreme Court rulings.
 On June 25th she was one of the six justices to uphold a critical component of the 2010 Affordable Care Act — often referred to as Obamacare — in King v.
 Burwell.
 The decision allows the federal government to continue providing subsidies to Americans who purchase health care through "exchanges," regardless of whether they are state or federally operated.
 The majority ruling, read by Chief Justice John Roberts, was a massive victory for President Barack Obama and made the Affordable Care Act difficult to undo.
 Conservative justices Clarence Thomas, Samuel Alito and Antonin Scalia were in dissent, with Scalia presenting a scathing dissenting opinion to the Court.

-Also in January, Ginsburg appeared at the 2018 Sundance Film Festival to accompany the premiere of the documentary RBG.
+In January 2018 Ginsburg appeared at the Sundance Film Festival to accompany the premiere of the documentary RBG.
 Touching on the #MeToo movement, she recalled an earlier time when she had to put up with the advances of a Cornell University professor.
 She also gave her seal of approval for Kate McKinnon’s sassy portrayal of her on Saturday Night Live, noting, "I would like to say 'Ginsburned' sometimes to my colleagues."

 In an interview with Poppy Harlow at Columbia University in February, Ginsburg expanded on her thoughts regarding the #MeToo movement, saying its "staying power" would enable it to survive a backlash.
 She also defended the importance of a free press and an independent judiciary, both of which had been challenged during the Trump administration.